 How to Make a Sticker Book

-During our early homeschooling years when my two children were young, I made each a sticker book.
+During our early homeschooling years when my two children were young, I made each one a sticker book.
 The younger child went through two sticker books before she outgrew them.
-I used these to encourage my children.
-They could choose a sticker for positive reinforcement under certain circumstances.
-During this time in their lives, my children were excited to earn a sticker for their sticker books.

 Materials for 22-Page Sticker Book

-3 sheets of paper - (I used different colored papers)
+> 3 sheets of paper - (I used color paper)

-Staples, or other means of fixing the pages
+> Staples, or other means of binding the pages

 Instructions